craigmichaelmartin/pure-orm/README.md

 The goal of PureORM is to foster writing SQL and receiving pure business objects.
 That said, some SQL is so common that we preload the created ORM with with some basic CRUD operations.

-For example, rather than every entity's DAL needing basic get, create, etc method, you can use built-in orm functions.
+For example, rather than every entity needing data access operatons for get, create, etc method, you can use built-in orm functions.

 ```javascript
 // controllers/rest/person.js